 Chris has learned so much from his interactions with the industry, that he’s written several books about it.
 He is currently working on an exciting new book, which focuses on the leading banks in the world who are achieving success at doing digital.

 With so much knowledge and Insight, it was an easy decision for Valocity to invite Chris down under to exclusively meet and discuss with our banking clients what those succeeding in digital are doing right.

 All the successful lenders had a common theme:

-Digital at the heart – digital is not a division, a project, or a title – it is at the core and should be a focus on transformation for everything in the bank, step by step (not just adding on pretty front ends)
+Digital at the heart – digital is not a division, a project, or a title – it is at the core and should be a focus on transformation for everything in the bank, step by step (not just adding on the pretty front ends).

 Partnership and collaboration – you cannot do it alone – there is too much to be done.
 Technology and data is changing too fast, and partnering with those with niche solutions that solve different problems and allow integration/agility is crucial to success.
 The risk of not partnering is taking too long, investing too much, and creating additional legacy issues.

 Leadership – experience in digital, technology and data is vital.
 Most lenders have all banker leadership – how can you be a “digital” bank if you’re only filled with “bankers” trying to make decisions and lead in these topics when they have no experience of what digital technology transformation really is.